zigtur/HeyMint-audit/ERC1155/HeyMintERC1155-ZigturAudit.md

-## Users can max out tokenPublicMintsAllowedPerAddress by using creditCardMint
+## HIGH - Users can max out tokenPublicMintsAllowedPerAddress by using creditCardMint

 **Vulnerability classification: High**